ShimuGuyue/typora-theme-PinkFairy/markdown-example-en.md

 and the other part is below.

+---

 This is a regular font text, plain and unremarkable.
-But the font I am using is New Song typeface, a very beautiful equal width font.
-But its only drawback is that it is too detailed, so I bolded it to better display the text.
+But I used the very beautiful Song style font with equal width.
+However, its only drawback is that it is too detailed, so I bolded it to better display the text.